masverse/masverse-portal-docs/docs/intro.md

 ## Getting Started

-To kickstart integrations, you will need to go to [portal.maschain.com*](https://portal.maschain.com/) to register for an enterprise account.
+To kickstart integrations, you will need to go to [Enterprise Portal](#enterprise-portal-links) to register for an enterprise account.
 Once you have completed the KYB process you may choose to subscribe a **Service** that you're interested to integrate and create an API key

  What you'll need
 - **API Key**